Thursday, December 26, 2024

 Click image for more photos ...

 On Saturday, the day after the wedding, we four (me and Kate, Sam and Barry) headed out to Fredericton, NB for a couple of days.
-The "newly weds" were flying home to Winnipeg on Monday from "Freddy", we were heading home via the "US route" the same day.
+The "newlyweds" were flying home to Winnipeg on Monday from "Freddy", we were heading home via the "US route" the same day.

 We had some travel suggestions/guidance from family and friends.
 Paula did her MA at the University there so was able to provide several recommendations including the gallery and a couple of restaurants.
-Our other friend Sam (of Sam and Al in London) had lived in the area in her youth, her sister is still in the area.
+Our other friend Sam (of Sam and Albie in London) had lived in the area in her youth; her sister is still in the area.
 She recommended we check out the pretty town Gagetown which is on the St John River just a little off the Trans Canada Highway 2 (about two hours from Shediac and an hour or so to Fredericton).
 Oddly the "Gagetown Military Base" is in Oromocto, closer to Fredericton, and not in Gagetown.
 There's a story there but I'm not entirely clear about it.

 We arrived to a lovely sunny day.
 The restaurant had a patio where we could sit to enjoy the view and it wasn't very busy.
 There was another table being served.
 The hostess, who turned out to be the owner with her husband (the chef), asked if we had reservations.
 "Ah, no. Do we need one?"
 It turns out that reservations are very much recommended, especially at this time of year.
 They chef orders supplies sufficient for those who have made reservations and, as we didn't make a reservation, they may not have enough in stock to feed us.
 She checked with the chef and fortunately they were able to take us.
 The menu was quite limited — a soup, some sandwiches and a roast chicken which I had.
 I'm surprised we weren't seated right away without any fuss.

 We enjoyed the food and drinks and had quite a chat with the server/hostess/owner.
 I understand they cater to weddings and other special events.
 Also that their busy season is the summer and at this time of year they really looking towards shutting down for the season.
 It's a lovely spot on the river and perhaps it was busy with reservations that evening.
 But not so busy when we stopped in for lunch.
+It was perhaps busier than expected, especially since there's not much else in the town.
+We think it's a "destination" kind of place.

 We gas up at the highway and discover you can buy liquor and wine at the gas station.
 We stocked up.
 Needlessly.
 Which meant we entered the US later a little over our liquor import limits.
 Fortunately the kindly fellow at US Customs and Immigration did not ask nor did the Canadians when we crossed back into Canada.